shazow/everything/laser-eyes.md

 while drowning the organ over with supplemental fluids to keep it lubricated and responsive.
 Results are verified and the scalp is replaced."

 Creepy.
-Through the experience I was amused at how familiar it all felt to my bizarre science fiction imagery, except applied to my eyes.
+During my experience I was amused at how familiar it all felt to my bizarre science fiction imagery, but instead applied to my eyes.

 ---